RandstormBTC/randstorm/README.md

 ![Project Image](P2PSearch.png)

-The generated P2P Bitcoin address is cross-checked against the addresses in the database.
+The generated P2P Bitcoin address is cross-checked against the addresses in the database: 'Bitcoin_addresses_December_06_2023.txt'

 You can find an updated List of all funded Bitcoin addresses at: